aklivity/streampay-demo/README.md

 ## Redpanda Console
 Redpanda Console is a developer-friendly UI for managing your Kafka/Redpanda workloads.
 Console gives you a simple, interactive approach for gaining visibility into your topics, masking data, managing consumer groups, and exploring real-time data with time-travel debugging.
+You can access it at http://localhost:8080.

 ## Event Processing Service
 This service responsible for processing commands such as `PayCommand`, `RequestCommand` and producing messages